Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Oily, salty, fishy.
 Mackerel is one of the best representations of the wonderful flavors of the sea.

-We’ve arrived at the midway point, course number 5, Saba (mackerel) Nigiri Sushi!
+We’ve arrived at the midway point of our Omakase Bangkok experience, course number five, Saba (mackerel) Nigiri Sushi!

-The texture here is a bit more firm and flakey compared to the other dishes.
+The texture here is a bit more firm and flakey compared to the other dishes at this Bangkok Omakase experience.
 A nice change of texture and the intense flavors is a nice change of pace and serves as a nice cleanser to the other, more rich dishes.

 Interlude - Sushi Rice

-I want to take a moment to tell you about the Sushi rice.
+Before we continue, I want to take a moment to tell you about the most important of any great Omakase in Bangkok, the sushi rice.
 So far all that I focused on was the fish itself but the sushi rice is not to be forgotten.

-I’ve mentioned before that all of these courses are served at room temperature and this greatly helps with the flavor and texture of the sushi rice.
+I’ve mentioned before that all of the courses at Mizu by Sankyodai are served at room temperature and this greatly helps with the flavor and texture of the sushi rice.
 The rice tastes warm and comforting with a slight hint of umami.
 When taking a bite of sushi you can’t help but feel it’s inviting warmth.

 Course 6: Sweet and Decadent Raw Ebi (Shrimp) Nigiri Sushi